unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

   src="images/TBImage1.png"
 %}

-The [Santa Fe Railway Hospital](http://www.bbc.com/travel/story/20130520-a-hospital-turned-hotel-in-new-mexico) as well as the Memorial Hospital served their purpose by redefining the space in which it occupied.
  A plot of dirt transformed into medical assistance for railway workers and medical treatment for mentally ill children.
-Beyond this however, the cultural perception and meaning of the space literally began to create a community around it; later supporting another mode of transportation when the freeway and streets were built around it marking its importance.
+Beyond this however, the cultural perception and meaning of the space literally began to create a community around it; later supporting another mode of transportation when the freeway and streets were built around it marking its importance.The [Santa Fe Railway Hospital](http://www.bbc.com/travel/story/20130520-a-hospital-turned-hotel-in-new-mexico) as well as the Memorial Hospital served their purpose by redefining the space in which it occupied.